-FSL works with more than 55 registered student organizations at the university, advises four councils and assists organizations in gaining membership.
-Over 5,600 students and nearly 17% of the undergraduate population are members of fraternal organizations.
+Fraternity & Sorority Life works with 60, and counting, registered student organizations at the university, advises four councils and assists organizations in gaining membership.
+Over 4,600 students and nearly 17% of the undergraduate population are members of fraternal organizations.

 Each respective council is self-governed by student leaders and hosts programs and opportunities for the member organizations to thrive and reach their potential on campus.